Deep Frequency-Aware Functional Maps for Robust Shape Matching: Experiments and results

 \subsection{Ablation study}

-The ablation studies we conduct on the challenging non-isometric dataset (e.g., SMAL\_r \cite{zuffi20173d}) aim to evaluate the importance of our three components, namely, the unsupervised loss in Section \ref{sec: loss}, the learning filter layer in Section \ref{sec: MSFOP}, and the inference strategy in Section \ref{sec: refinement}.
+The ablation studies we conduct on the challenging non-isometric dataset (e.g., SMAL \cite{zuffi2017}) to evaluate the importance of our three components, namely, the unsupervised loss in Section \ref{sec: loss}, the learning filter layer in Section \ref{sec: MSFOP}, and the inference strategy in Section \ref{sec: refinement}.

 The results are summarized in Table \ref{tab: ablation study}.
 The first and second rows show the network trained without $L_{freq}$ and $L_{sm}$, respectively.
 The third row indicates the spectral filter functions $H(\Lambda)$ obtained without updating their weight parameters.
-The fourth row represents the pointwise map obtained at inference without using our inference strategy.
+The fourth row represents the pointwise map obtained at inference without using our inference strategy, i.e., acquiring the pointwise map directly via Eq. \eqref{equ: nnsearch in test}.
 By comparing the first row and the last row, we can conclude that $L_{freq}$ indeed improves matching performance by a large margin.
 By comparing the second row and the last row, we observe that $L_{sm}$ can improve the quantitative results.
 Comparing the third row and the last row shows that the learning filter layer plays an important role in accurate matching.
 Comparing the fourth row and the last row confirms that using our inference strategy yields better matching performance.